dvillevald/Google-Vision-AIY-on-Wheels/README.md

 The following describes the coding/decoding process I used.

 ### Coding
---Determine min_value  and max_value - min and max values of the relevant variable calculated by AIY kit which you want to send to Arduino.
+- Determine min_value  and max_value - min and max values of the relevant variable calculated by AIY kit which you want to send to Arduino.
 For example, the smallest and largest angle (between the direction the robot faces and the direction to the detected human face) is determined by the parameters of the camera - focal length and horizontal camera resolution (both in pixels):

 <img width="680" height="240" src="images/atans.png">

---Once you determined min_value  and max_value, make sure that the values Google AIY calculates are clamped - values lower than min_value and higher than max_value are assigned min_value  and max_value correspondingly.
+- Once you determined min_value  and max_value, make sure that the values Google AIY calculates are clamped - values lower than min_value and higher than max_value are assigned min_value  and max_value correspondingly.
---Once you receive the calculated value (angle in this example) from Google AIY (and clamp it to [min_value, max_value] range if necessary), apply the following formula to calculate the value of angle which should be sent from Google Vision AIY to Arduino (i.e. coded value):
+- Once you receive the calculated value (angle in this example) from Google AIY (and clamp it to [min_value, max_value] range if necessary), apply the following formula to calculate the value of angle which should be sent from Google Vision AIY to Arduino (i.e. coded value):

 <img width="680" height="68" src="images/coded_value.png">